gauravnadkarni/bulk-emails-handler/README.md

 You can use the following command to check thier status
 > docker ps -a

 When all the containers are up and initlaized properly, You can visit http://localhost/ui to see the app in action.
+Please note that the system will take around a minute to intialize.
+During this time if you visit the aformentioned url then you will see 502 error.

 To stop the containers use the following command,
 > docker compose down